 - In the first instance, we will give priority to pupils with an Education, Health and Care Plan which names the Academy. - The following criteria shall then apply: - a.
 A "Looked after Child" or a child previously accommodated by a L.A. following which they immediately became subject to an adoption, child arrangement orders, or special guardianship order, including children (who appear to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 1). - b.
+Staff who have been recruited or work at the academy/trust where the flowing criteria applies: - 1) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or 2) the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.

+- c.
 Parental home residence within the defined catchment area of the school.
 There is a defined geographic area called a catchment area.
 Details of the catchment areas for the L.A. are available on their website, and can be found using the link provided above.
-Parents may also contact the School Admissions Team on 0191 424 7767 or 424 7705 to confirm if their residence falls within the defined catchment area.

-- c.
-Children who have a sibling link and are residing at the same address (brother or sister including adoptive siblings, half siblings, step siblings, and long term fostered children) and are attending the Academy at the time of application (see note 2). - d.
+Parents may also contact the School Admissions Team on 0191 424 7767 or 424 7705 to confirm if their residence falls within the defined catchment area. - d.
+Children who have a sibling link and are residing at the same address (brother or sister including adoptive siblings, half siblings, step siblings, and long term fostered children) and are attending the Academy at the time of application (see note 2). - e.
 Shortest distance measured as a straight line, from the Ordnance Survey co-ordinates for the parental home residence (including flats) to the main academy entrance, using the L.A.
 Geographic Information System (GIS), with those living closer to the Academy receiving higher priority (see note 3). - In the event of appeals, the Academy will continue to observe the L.A. co-ordinated admissions scheme. - In determining admissions, priority would be given to those applications where the parental application form is received by the published deadline date.